sahomelabs/jstotalrecall/README.md

 What is the value of firstVariable?
 Create a variable called yourNameand set it equal to your name as a string.
 Then, write an expression that takes the string "Hello, my name is " and the variable yourNameso that it returns a new string with them concatenated.
 ex: Hello, my name is Jean Valjean

+// C. Booleans //
+Using the provided variable definitions, replace the blanks so that all log statements print truein the console.
+Answers should be all be valid JS syntax and not weird things that don't make sense but happen to print trueto the console